Jim McDonald (Coronation Street): 2018

-Whilst Jim desperately tries to explain, Hannah spitefully reveals the entire scam including that she's not their daughter, and Liz leaves on the verge of tears.
-Jim follows but not before giving Hannah a look of pure anger, which she returns with a grin.
-Jim pleads with Liz when they're outside but she angrily pushes him to the ground and calls him a monster.
+Whilst Jim desperately tries to explain, Hannah spitefully reveals the entire scam, including that she is not their daughter.
+Liz leaves, on the verge of tears.
+Jim follows, but not before giving Hannah a look of pure anger, which she returns with a grin.
+Jim pleads with Liz when they are outside, but she angrily pushes him to the ground and calls him a monster.
 Having lost everything again, Jim walks around by himself and is spotted by Hannah.
-She forgives him for what he said and tells him to get in the car.
-Although Jim is furious with her, he reluctantly gets in after realising she's all he has left, and the two of them leave for Belfast.
+She forgives him for what he said, and tells him to get in the car.
+Although Jim is furious with her, he reluctantly gets in after realising she is all he has left, and the two of them leave for Belfast.

-Two months later, Liz receives a phone call from the police that Jim and Hannah had been found and were arrested for their scam.
-However, due to a lack of evidence and the fact that Liz handed her money over willingly they could not be charged and so were allowed to walk free.
-Jim and Hannah's current situation remains unknown, they have been mentioned briefly by different people on the street since their departure.
+Two months later, Liz receives a phone call from the police saying that Jim and Hannah have been found and arrested for their scam.
+However, due to a lack of evidence, and the fact that Liz handed her money over willingly, they could not be charged, and so were allowed to walk free.
+Jim and Hannah's current situation remains unknown, although they have been mentioned briefly by different people on the street since their departure.